kevinsandry/TravelKuy/README.md

 # TravelKuy
-TravelKuy is simple traveling application in Java that developed for academic purpose.
+TravelKuy is simple CLI application in Java that developed for final project in Information System Implementation & Testing class.

 There are 3 main functions in this application:
 1. Viewing flights ticket.